 Silverback plays a vital role in understanding how folks use Digg.com.
 While it’s not the only usability tool I use, it’s the one I am using most often.

 so says Mark Trammell of Digg.com |

 Guerrilla usability testing software for designers and developers

 - Add chapter markers on-the-fly

 SUPPORT UPDATE: Apple recently removed a core component that prevents Silverback from connecting to the new FaceTime Camera in the current Macbook range.
 This has forced us to rebuild Silverback from the ground up.

-Silverback 3 will be launching in early 2014 with a raft of new features.
+Silverback 3 will be launching in summer 2014 with a raft of new features.
 Until then, Macbooks can still use Silverback with external cameras.
 We apologise for the inconvenience this has caused.

 Features in 2.0 include